Elvisthegreat/perfect-world/README.md

   * Confirmed with the devtool lighthouse that the performance and accessibilty are good, that the constrast with the background and text are readable.
      ![Screenshot (307)](https://github.com/Elvisthegreat/perfect-world/assets/141064225/48b303c9-6eb0-4464-9b72-2ad2ec06b71b)
 ### Deployment
-*  How to deploy this page
+  How to deploy this page
   <hr>
-  Deploy with github
+  Deploy with github <br>
-  1. log in to GitHub
+  1. log in to GitHub <br>
-  2. From the Github page repo on the right side of your screen click on github-pages
+  2. From the Github page repo on the right side of your screen click on github-pages <br>
   3. A list of all lastest commit will appear, then click on the following commit you want to deploy
-  4. Then the website is display